Skip to main content

 Parentheses

-Exponents (including roots, powers, etc.)
+Exponents (including roots, powers, and so on)

 Multiplication and Division (from left to right)